 We arrived in Dublin, Ohio, at Scioto Park, on the banks of the Scioto River, just as it began to rain.
 I waited until the heavy stuff passed, then dashed out and took some photos of the Chief Leatherlips Monument.
 The plaque nearby reads:

 Chief Leatherlips was a good friend to Indian and white man alike.
 To the Wyandots, Chief Leatherlips was called SHA-TE-YAH-RON-YA, which means “same size as blue.”
 In later years, he was called SOU-CHA-ET-ESS, which means “Long Gray Hair.”
 He was given the name, Leatherlips, by the white settlers in this area.
 They called him this because of his admirable trait of never breaking a promise.”

 He was executed somewhere in this general area by fellow tribe-members who weren’t thrilled with his friendship with the evil white people.

-You can walk up the back to the top of his head and pretend you’re his hair, but since Sally didn’t get out of the car in the rain, I had to settle for these photos.
+You can walk up the back to the top of his head and pretend you’re his hair, but since my wife didn’t get out of the car in the rain, I had to settle for these photos.